Utappia/uCareSystem/README.md

    ```

 > If you install the package from your home or Downloads directory, you may see a warning about “Download is performed unsandboxed as root...
 Permission denied for user '_apt'.”
 This is normal and does not affect the installation.
 To avoid the warning, move the `.deb` file to `/tmp` or another directory readable by all users before installing.

-Both installation methods will:

-- Install the uCareSystem core package
-- Check if the Utappia repository exists in your system
-- If the repository is not found, it will automatically:
-  - Add the Utappia repository for future updates
-  - Add the repository signing key

 ## Usage